+PART 2

+DIRECTORS

-PART 2 DIRECTORS DIRECTORS' POWERS AND RESPONSIBILITIES
+DIRECTORS' POWERS AND RESPONSIBILITIES

-Directors' general authority
+Directors' general authority and the allotment of shares

-3. Subject to the articles, the directors are responsible for the management of the company's business, for which purpose they may exercise all the powers of the company.
+- (1) Subject to the articles, the directors are responsible for the management of the company's business, for which purpose they may exercise all the powers of the company. - (2) In accordance with section 567(1) of the Act, sections 561 and 562 of the Companies Act 2006 shall not apply to an allotment of equity securities (as defined in section 560(1) of the Companies Act 2006) made by the company.